top of page

 Patient asian elder women 80s do tracheostomy use ventilator for breathing help on bed in

-In NAVA Pressure Support, the patient will control tidal volume and respiratory pattern.
+In NAVA mode, the patient controls tidal volume and respiratory pattern.

 Patient with ARDS - ventilating in pressure control.
 The ECG positioning tool was used to indicate the nasogastric tube needed to be advanced.
 Then NAVA was established and neural drive increased as respiratory load being delivered by ventilator was reduced.
 Very easy transition: no issues reported by bedside nurses.